Docs

 Figure 1.
 Dataset timeline example

-Dataset metrics and optimization gain
+Dataset output metrics and optimization gain

-Each model defines its own metrics.
+Each model defines its own output metrics.
 These are metrics that reflect the problem domain.
 Metrics give an indication of the quality of the provided solution.

 Example 1.
 Field Service Routing metrics